guneeshvats/Convert-any-Corpus-of-Text-into-a-Graph-of-Knowledge/README.md

 *A knowledge graph generated using this code* ghpages link of this graph: https://guneeshvats.github.io/Convert-any-Corpus-of-Text-into-a-Graph-of-Knowledge/

-## What is a knowledge graph?
-A knowledge graph, also known as a semantic network, represents a network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates the relationship between them.
-This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.”

 Source: https://www.ibm.com/topics/knowledge-graph

-## How to create a simple knowledge graph from a body of work?
+## Steps to create a knowledge graph from a body of text?
 1. Clean the text corpus (The body of work).
 2. Extract concepts and entities from the body of work.
 3. Extract relations between the entities.